jmccormac01/donuts_voyager/README.md

    1. Next we need to edit the donuts config file for our new system:
       1. Copy the example ```james_test.toml``` file and edit the top section to set the paths to the data and FITS keywords etc
       1. Ensure that the final line of the ```Dockerfile``` is pointed at this new config file
+      1. Set the ```calibration_filter_index``` to the filter position (0, 1, ...
+N_filters) you'd liketo use for calibration.
+A broadband optical filter is suggested.
+      1. Set the ```calibration_binning``` level.
+For very large sensors a binning factor of 2 or 3 is suggested.
+For most small format devices (e.g. 1k x 1k or 2k x 2k) binning of 1 is fine.
       1. Set the ```ra_axis``` to ```x``` or ```y``` depending on the orientation of your camera.
       1. Set the telescope ```mount_type``` to ```FORK``` or ```GEM```.
       1. The ```guide_directions``` and ```pixels_to_time``` lines will be set after the initial on-sky calibration run